 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This quick and easy recipe for honey mustard chicken Thighs are so simple to make and is ready in less than 30 minutes.
+This quick and easy recipe for honey mustard chicken thighs is ready in less than 30 minutes, making it ideal for a delicious weeknight meal.
 The chicken is cut into strips and simmered in a rich honey mustard sauce along with carrots, onions, and garlic to make a fragrant and flavorful dinner.

 Serve this wonderful recipe with hot cooked couscous, cooked brown rice or pasta to soak up the tangy sauce, and a green salad tossed with mushrooms and cherry tomatoes for a nice dinner on a busy weeknight.